The key to a professional-sounding song is a great mix. It gives the song balance, dynamics, and makes the

 My point: mixing is one of the most important aspects of a great recording .
 People build their careers entirely on knowing how to mix.

-In order to get an efficient mix, you have to use a digital audio workstation (DAW) that can do what you need it to do (EQ, compression, reverb, crossfading, etc).
+In order to craft the right mix, you have to use a digital audio workstation (DAW) that can do what you need it to do (EQ, compression, reverb, crossfading, etc.).
 And then you have to know how to use your DAW really well, to use it to do those things and make quick mixing decisions.

 Intimacy - that’s the word that comes to mind.
 Learn where everything is in your DAW before you even hit record.